United States 14 min

 Step 1: Create a list that outlines exactly what you are looking for in an employer of record in the US.
 Then, do your research and make a list of all the EOR providers that match those needs.
 Compare the pros and cons of each provider to shorten the list as much as possible.

-Step 2: While researching potential EOR partners, make sure you select a service that owns its own legal entity within the US, rather than depends on third-party providers.
+Step 2: While researching potential EOR partners, make sure you select a service that owns its own legal entity within the US, rather than one that depends on third-party providers.
 Our helpful guide can explain the difference between owned-entity and partner-dependent providers.

 Step 3: Read reviews, testimonials, and other press coverage about your shortlisted partners to see what clients are saying about their experience.
 Finding out more about other customers' interactions with the EOR provider can reveal insights into the kind of service you can expect.

-• Pay employees quickly and compliantly
+• How do you pay employees quickly and compliantly?

-• Demonstrate a commitment to employee satisfaction
+• How do you demonstrate a commitment to employee satisfaction?

-Step 6: Review your potential partner’s security measures to ensure that they can safeguard your intellectual property and maintain data security for your business.
+Step 5: Review your potential partner’s security measures to ensure that they can safeguard your intellectual property and maintain data security for your business.
 You’ll need to ensure that your EOR protects your company and employee data and offers the best security and compliance measures.

 The greatest (and most obvious) benefit of partnering with an EOR in the US is that you won’t have to spend your resources to open a legal business entity within the country.
 Partnering with an EOR service also means that you won’t have to worry about putting together a legal team or an HR department to handle US legislation or administrative tasks.